craflin/umdoc/Doc/umdoc.md

 # Installation

-The *umdoc* tool consists of a single binary without any notable dependencies except *LaTeX*.
+The *umdoc* tool consists of a single binary without any notable dependencies except a *LaTeX* engine.
 To install it, simply download the binary for your platform, place it somewhere on your system and ensure that it can be found with the *PATH* environment variable.
 You can also call the *umdoc* tool directly if you do not want to touch your *PATH* variable.

 Additionally, you have to install a *TeX* distribution like [*MiKTeX*](http://miktex.org) on Windows or [*TeX Live*](http://www.tug.org/texlive/) on Linux or Windows.
 Most Linux distributions provide packages for *TeX Live* that you can install with the packaging system of that distribution (*APT*, *RPM*, etc.).

 # Compilation

-If you do not trust binaries or if you want to participate in development, you can compile *umdoc* for yourself.
+If you do not trust binaries or if you want to participate in the development of *umdoc*, you can compile *umdoc* for yourself.

 ## Windows